Platform Engineer Activity: Setup Role-Based Access Control

 As a Developer

-1. Logout from your pe1 user, and login back as a developer with dev1/{common_password}.
+1. Logout from your pe1 user, and log back in as a developer with dev1/{common_password}.

-3. Navigate to the Create menu.
+3. Navigate to the Create screen.

 developer rbac create